Skip to main content

 4. Click “Load from Vault” at the top of the form Load Kubernetes Dynamic Secret from Vault

-5. Select your Vault namespace, Kubernetes secrets engine mount, and role
+5. In the load modal, pick the App Connection, the Vault namespace, the Kubernetes secrets engine mount, and the role

 6. Click “Load Configuration”